rbergenl/_Alpha/issues/initial/initial-setup-mocks.md

     -sha256 \
     -days 3650`.
 - Open KeychainOS > Certificates > `File` > `Import Items...`.
-- Import the just creted `crt` file.
+- Import the just created `crt` file.
 - Open it and at the section *Trust* set it to *Always Trust*.